Snowdonia Walks from Rhyd Ddu

-Rhyd Ddu makes a great base for walking, with plenty of choices for walking.
-You’ve got the Welsh Highland Railway that reaches here from Caernarfon, and will go through to Porthmadog and Blaenau Ffestinog by the Spring of 2009.
+Rhyd Ddu makes a great base for walking, with plenty of routes to choose from.
+You’ve got the Welsh Highland Railway that reaches here from Caernarfon, and onwards to Porthmadog and Blaenau Ffestinog.
 Walks of choice from here would have to be the Nantlle Ridge and Snowdon’s south ridge.
 Getting there by bus is easy.
 There are Sherpa buses from Caernarfon, Beddgelert and Porthmadog; with connections coming in from Llanberis and Betws y Coed.
 Drivers can click on the link here to plan their route to the car park, which charges £4 a day.

 If you finish your walk here, then there’s two great options for refreshments.
 The Ty Mawr B&B and Tea Room is well worth a visit.
 If like me you always think of Withnail And I when the words Tea Room are uttered and generally keep clear, you’d be making a big mistake as walkers genuinely are welcome.